Breakers Team Tryouts for Girls

-The tryouts are open to all boy and girl players currently playing on recreational or competitive teams at the U7 through U10 level and girls from U7 through U18 level.
+The tryouts are open to all female players currently playing on recreational or competitive teams at the U7 through U18 level.
 All players are invited to come and learn about the club, meet the coaches and tryout without any commitments, all at no cost.

 The Breakers Club is for:

 - enthusiastic players who want to develop themselves and take their skills to the next level.